pehota/elm-workshop/excercise3/README.md

 ```
 npm install
 ```

-This will install `elm-live` a tool which complies elm on the fly and reloads the page.
+This will install elm-live a tool which compiles elm on the fly and reloads the page.

 ```
 elm package install
 ```